 Projects Completed By: June 1, 2021

 Submit a Project Idea

-Go to “Suggest a Project”—Click the “I want to…” orange button and then select “Submit a Project Idea.”
+Go to “Suggest a Project”—Click the “I want to…” blue button and then select “Submit a Project Idea.”
 The interactive map will step you through the process.

 Senior Neighborhood Outreach Coordinator